Home » World in October » Greece in October 2025: Weather Guide, Festivals and Travel Insights

 Rock formation near body of water in Naxos,Greece.

 Naxos boasts endless beaches lapped by azure waters under clear, open skies and a landscape teeming with seaside townships.
-This island in southern Greece’s Cyclades island group is a great place to travel with family, friends, and children.
-The mediaeval historic buildings and traditional Greek houses with whitewashed walls are scattered throughout Chora town.
+This island in southern Greece’s Cyclades Island group is a great place to travel with family, friends, and children.
+The medieval historic buildings and traditional Greek houses with whitewashed walls are scattered throughout Chora town.
 You can find quaint cafes and restaurants nestled among the maze of alleys, as well as charming markets like Naxos Old Market.
 Another lovely town worth visiting is Apiranthos, which boasts a superb assortment of museums and historical landmarks.
 Finish your day with a beautiful sunset at Agios Prokopios Beach.

 Rhodes